Lee Maye: Baseball and music conflict

 Arthur Lee Maye's baseball and music career often conflicted.
 He sang under the name Arthur Lee Maye but played baseball under Lee Maye.
 Another Lee May (Lee Andrew May) broke into Major League Baseball in 1965 and soon put up bigger home run and RBI numbers.
 Only one record credits his dual career.
-A 1959 release "Will You Be Mine" on CASH had Lee Maye of the Milwaukee Braves on the label.
+A 1959 release "Will You Be Mine" and "Honey Honey" on CASH had Lee Maye of the Milwaukee Braves on the label.

 Playing baseball full-time created a time lag problem.
 Maye said, "When I was playing baseball all the requisite hours, I was a year behind in music, and I never got a chance to catch up with the music trend that I should have been with.
 I truly was behind the time, and I acknowledge that.
 Baseball and singing collided".
 He also knew that baseball prevented his going on tour to promote his songs.
 "When you're playing baseball and singing it's a very tough career for both of those, because you have to be at both places at the same time of the year, and you can't do that".